 Here are the most important things you need to know about Ailments in Torchlight: Infinite:

-- ApplyTrauma with Physical damage to deal Physical damage over time, it cannot stack.
-Trauma pairs well with Reap Purification.
+• ApplyTrauma with Physical damage to deal Physical damage over time, it doesn't stack.

-- Apply Ignite with Fire damage to deal Fire damage over time, it can stack through modifiers.
-Ignite pairs well with Reap Purification.
+• Apply Ignite with Fire damage to deal Fire damage over time, it stacks through modifiers.

-- Apply Wilt with Erosion damage to deal Erosion damage over time, it can stack infinitely.
-It can be used as a damage source or to assist Erosion hit damage scaling.
+• Apply Wilt with Erosion damage to deal Erosion damage over time, it stacks infinitely.
+Usage varies from being a damage source, or for scaling Erosion hit damage.

 Credits